Course Calendar

 Grades 11 and 12: If a student withdraws from a grade 11 or 12 course within five instructional days following the midterm, the withdrawal is not recorded on the OST.

-Repetition of a course: Students who repeat a grade 11 or 12 course that they have previously completed successfully, can earn only one credit for the course.
-However, each attempt and the percentage grade obtained is recorded on the OST, by entering an “R” in the “Credit” column along with the lower percentage grade.
+Repetition of a course: Students can earn only one credit for each course.
+Students who repeat a Grade 11 or 12 course, will have each attempt and the percentage grade earned recorded on the OST.
+This will be entered as an “R” in the “Credit” column along with the lower percentage grade.

 Continue Reading